 - DJ Eskay - The Love Lounge

-Just like Star FM, ZiFM has often been linked to the Zimbabwe African National Union Patriotic Front (ZANU PF).
-Allegations were leveled at the independence of the station since, its founder, Supa Mandiwanzira is a ZANU PF member and currently a cabinet minister.
-From the onset, it was alleged that Mandiwanzira was awarded the license on political basis especially when more than ten applications were rejected for no apparent reasons.
+Just like Star FM, ZiFM has often been linked to the Zimbabwe African National Union-Patriotic Front (ZANU PF).
+Allegations were levelled at the independence of the station since, its founder, Supa Mandiwanzira is a ZANU PF member and currently a cabinet minister.
+From the onset, it was alleged that Mandiwanzira was awarded the license on a political basis especially when more than ten applications were rejected for no apparent reasons.
 Despite the allegations, Mandiwanzira came out in the open to deny allegations saying it was his democratic right to support any party he wants.
 He went further to assure the audience that this would not influence programming at the station.

 - Zimpapers, ZB awarded radio licenses, The Herald, Retrieved:1 February 2015, Published:24 November 2014